Alma Mater Society of Queen's University: AMS Executive Team

 The day-to-day operations of the AMS are overseen by the AMS Executive Team (formerly known as the "AMS Council") which includes the three-person AMS Executive, four commissioners, one government director, four services directors, and four office directors.
 The Executive Team is responsible for the operational implementation of AMS objectives from year to year, with major decisions being made in regard to service operation, stances on advocacy and causes (including representation to the provincial government through OUSA), and general management of their portfolios.

 Commissions

-The five Commissioners on the Executive Team each oversee their own Commission, which form the bulk of the "government side" of the AMS government.
+The five Commissioners oversee their own Commission, which form the bulk of the "government side" of the AMS government.
 The Commissions are responsible for the organization and oversight of a variety of student programs, activities, community initiatives, external representation, and social causes.
-As of the 2017/2018 academic year, the Commissions are: (1) External Affairs, (2) Campus Activities, (3) Environmental Sustainability, (4) Clubs, and (5) Social Issues.
+As of the 2025/2026 academic year, the Commissions are: (1) External Affairs, (2) Campus Affairs, (3) Environmental Sustainability, (4) Clubs, and (5) Social Issues.

 After the Commission of Environmental Sustainability was dissolved in 2016–17, it was brought back in 2020-21 by the executive.

 Offices

-Five Offices exist, five of which report to the AMS President.
-Four of these offices are overseen by the Directors of:
+Seven Offices exist, all of which report to the AMS President.
+Five of these offices are overseen by the offices' respective Director: